Cream Cheese Chocolate & Peanut Butter Chip Muffins – a deliciously soft muffin that verges on a cupcake!

 - Add in the chocolate chips and peanut butter chips and stir to make sure they're evenly distributed.

-- Use a large cookie scoop, or ice cream scoop, to distribute the batter evenly among the 12 muffin wells.
+- Use a large cookie scoop, or ice cream scoop, to distribute the batter evenly amongst the 12 muffin wells.

 - Generously (I should have been more generous), sprinkle the tops with the chocolate sanding sugar (or turbinado sugar).